Best Practice when Migrating Domains

 Papercut will reach out to the Domain Controller just as it did on the old domain and provided it is able to connect, we should see the User/Group Sync continue to function as expected.

 If you have ‘LDAP’ set as the Primary sync source, the connection information will be statically entered and will be outdated when we move to the new domain.

 In the example above, we see Papercut connecting to a ‘papercutpdx.com’ domain.
 If we migrated to a different domain without changing this information, we would see the User/Group Sync function fail the next time it runs.
 To resolve this, simply update the connection information (Base DN, Admin DN, and LDAP Server Address if the IP of the LDAP server is changing) with information that matches your new domain.

-By default, the Papercut Application service will run under the ‘System’ account in Windows.
-However, there are use cases where the account running the service is changed to use a specific account.
-If the service account is changed, it may no longer be valid when the domain is migrated causing the Application Service to not start correctly.
+By default, the Papercut Application service will run under the ‘System’ account in Windows but if your organization has configured PaperCut to run as a domain user or Service Account, it may no longer be valid when the domain is migrated causing the Application Service to not start correctly.